 How to Use Google+ Hangouts for Your Business from the Social Media Examiner by Phyllis Khare.
 Are you familiar with Google’s new social network Google+?
 If so, do you see any use for business development?
 This article explains what hangouts are and shares some creative ideas on how to use them!

 Should you Upgrade to a paid LinkedIn Account from MacWorld by Kristin Burnham.
 By now, we’re betting almost all attorneys have LinkedIn accounts.
 Do you know what’s available with a paid LinkedIn account?
 One of the features allows you to move to the top of the list if you apply for jobs via LinkedIn.
-Another allows you send InMails.
-A definite must read.
+Another allows you to send InMails.
+A definite must-read.

 Get a Fricken Website Already from The Legal Watercooler by Heather Morse.
 Does this really still happen?
 There is no excuse why any law firm or lawyer should not have a website in this day and age.
 Check out Heather’s rant about how she had difficulties doing her due diligence when checking out some lawyer referrals she received.